 How Custom Boxes Help Popular Media Site ‘Her Campus’ Engage with Clients and Community

-From day one, we have the pleasure of developing custom packaging for all types of clients.
+We have the pleasure of developing custom packaging for all types of clients.
 We ship them off to you, with a hope they will be a part of your brand’s story.
 And it’s those stories that are our favorite.
 We love to see what you’re doing with custom packaging and what it’s doing for your business.

 One of those businesses is Her Campus, a lifestyle brand and media site dedicated to providing aspiring female journalists and marketers with the skills and experience they need to launch their careers after graduation.
 Their sister company, InfluenceHer Collective is a tight-knit community of influencers and brands that send out custom “survival kits” to members.
 But here’s the best part; Both businesses are run 100% by women and the 12,000+ contributors are entirely made up of college journalists spread out across 11 countries.